Frequently Asked Questions

 How do I request a prescription medication refill?

-Please call 919-872-3171 during regular business hours to speak with our clinic staff regarding medication changes or prescription refills.
+Please call our office at 919-872-3171 during regular business hours to speak with our clinic staff regarding medication changes or prescription refills.
 In most cases, pain medications will not be refilled by phone after hours or on weekends.

-Please call 919-872-3171 to speak to the RHC physician on-call.
+Please call our office at 919-872-3171, follow the prompts on the phone, and you will be connected to the RHSC physician on-call.
 For life-threatening emergencies, please call 9-1-1 or contact your local emergency room.

-How do I make a new appointment at the Raleigh Hand Center?
+How do I make a new appointment at the Raleigh Hand to Shoulder Center?

 Please call 919-872-3171 to request an appointment or fill out a request online.
 Patients with urgent problems can often see a physician on the same day or next day in most cases.

-Does Raleigh Hand Center treat workers compensation patients?
+Does Raleigh Hand to Shoulder Center treat workers’ compensation patients?

 Yes.
 If you would like to refer a patient, please download, print, and complete the workers compensation form and fax to our office at 919-872-6739.
 Call 919-872-3171 for urgent requests.